Positive Discipline for Today’s Busy (and Overwhelmed) Modern Parent by Jane Nelson, EDD, Kristina Bill, and Joy Marchese, MA, CPDT

 - My favorite of all is connection BEFORE correction.
 If there is one “tool” that would help parents in every situation it’s to connect first.
 This can be done through validating the child’s feelings, getting down to their level and making eye contact, or even a hug.
 Then avoid all blame and shame and get your child involved in focusing on solutions

-The books includes 5 parts, 17 chapters, a troubleshooting guide, and mistaken goal chart.
+The book includes 5 parts, 17 chapters, a troubleshooting guide, and mistaken goal chart.
 All these tools to help parents positively discipline children.
 An index offers oodles of opportunities to look up issues you may be dealing with in your home, work, or school environment.

 It is overwhelming how much parenting advice is out there.
 And most of it is so very wrong.
 I’ve overheard well-meaning people at church coach young moms to spank or smack their toddlers.
 I’ve heard them offer time-outs or “just you wait until we get home.”